-Recently, I read the article “Who will be our rabbis?”
-By Rabbi Adin Steinsaltz, I was very impressed by his unusual stance and his non acceptance of Rabbis sitting by ideally not being a source of comfort for their people.
+Recently, an article came out titled “Who will be our rabbis?”
+By Rabbi Adin Steinsaltz.
+It was very impressive to read his unusual stance and his non-acceptance of Rabbis who are not a source of comfort for their people.
 In the article Steinsaltz ponders the question; are the rabbis, the contemporary leaders of Jewry, truly the leaders of this generation?
-He answer is a true leader is supposed to sense the problems and feel the pains of everyone.
-Steinsaltz ends off saying; it is incumbent upon us to seek a real head and to follow him, regardless of whether or not he has some public office, is famous or anonymous.
+He explains leaders should be able to sense the problems and pains of their people.
+Steinsaltz concluded by saying that it is incumbent upon us to seek a real leader and follow him, regardless of whether he has some public office and is famous or not.

-In both articles, each of these Rabbis convey the spirit of a real Rabbi and leader.
-Despite the flashy usage of the word “rejection” Boteach uses, neither of them can be said to truly disagree with each other.
-Steinsaltz and Boteach aren’t really talking about a Mamzer (one of things mentioned in the article by Steinsaltz).
-They are talking about the fact that a Rabbi shouldn’t be emotionally detached or unable to evoke change for the better when needed.
-Steinsaltz is emphasizing what Carl Rogers would call positive regard and Boteach is adding that a rabbi should be courageous enough be an advocate for those around him.
+Despite the flashy usage of the word “rejection” that Boteach uses, neither of them truly disagree with each other.
+Steinsaltz and Boteach are talking about the fact that a Rabbi shouldn’t be emotionally detached or unable to evoke change for the better when needed.
+Steinsaltz is emphasizing what Carl Rogers would call positive regard and Boteach is adding that a Rabbi should be courageous enough be an advocate for those around him as well.

-But one can easily see that both of the articles emphasize the people and personal opinions of those who wrote them.
-Rabbi Steinsaltz has been the mind and heart to the Jewish people in his pursuit to promote Jewish education and matters which focus on the mind or heart of the Jewish people.
-Rabbi Boteach on the other hand, seems to emphasize the action and has taken the advocate role in many areas.
+But one can easily see that both articles emphasize the personal opinions of those who wrote them.
+Rabbi Steinsaltz has been the mind and heart to the Jewish people in his pursuit to promote Jewish education.
+Rabbi Boteach, on the other hand, seems to emphasize the action and has taken the advocate role in many areas.
 We have all been privy to see that Boteach will move mountains to help the Jewish people.
 No authority or organization will block his determination to aid his fellow Jew.
 Both personalities are important for Jewish continuity.

 There are three phases of consciousness through which every human being functions; thought, emotion and action.
-Steinsaltz discusses the need for Rabbis to uplift others and guide through emotional strength and not just intellectual strength which can be seen as, or lead to, emotional detachment.
-Boteach, on the other hand, desires the muscular rabbi who, armed with the facts, offers a robust defense of Israel.
-He is emphasizing the attribute of deed; going out there and making a difference in actuality.
-He is talking about that level of manifestation called “deed and action” emphasized many times in the Torah and Prophets.
+Steinsaltz discusses the need for Rabbis to uplift others and guide through emotional strength.
+As intellectual strength can lead to emotional detachment.
+Boteach, on the other hand, desires the muscular Rabbi who offers a robust defense of Israel.
+This means going out there and advocating to make a difference in real time.

-All of this talk of advocacy makes one wonder if every leader or rabbi can provide strength in all three levels of thought, emotion and action.
-Compassion is one thing, but can a rabbi really be your everything?
-This seems to be a modern misconception, which I believe it is based off of the fact that many Tzadikim were able to help people in every way.
-No doubt, not every rabbi is on that level.
+But can every leader or rabbi can provide strength in all three levels of thought, emotion, and action?
+Can a rabbi really be your everything?
+This seems to be a modern misconception.
+I believe it is based on the fact that many Tzadikim were said to have the ability to help people in every way.
+No doubt, not every Rabbi is on that level.
 Can the modern Rabbi really help with marriage, addiction, abuse, disorders and etc?
 Perhaps some but not all.
 So what is the role of the Rabbi beyond issues of meat and milk or community organizer?